Christian Stangl: Seven summits speed climbing

 In 2001, he succeeded in a solo climb of Cho Oyu.
 At 7000m his new route meets the 1954 Tichy-Route.

-In 2005 he did ABC (Tibet) to the top in 16 hours and 42 minutes in 2005, in league with the fastest times for this type of route.
+In 2006, he did ABC (Tibet) to the summit of Mount Everest in 16 hours and 42 minutes without the use of bottled oxygen, in league with the fastest times for this type of route.

 In 2008, Stangl became famous after completing his speed climbing series of the Seven Summits.
 For reaching all seven summits it took him 58 hours and 45 minutes.